flectra-hq/documentation-user/point_of_sale/shop/reprint.rst

 To activate *Reprint Receipt*, go to :menuselection:`Point of Sale --> Configuration --> Point of sale`. and select your PoS interface.

-Under the Bills & Receipts category, you will find *Reprint Receipt* option.
+Under the PoS interface, you will find *Manage Orders* option.

 .. note::